 Step 6: Audit old-page traffic decay

-- Core Update demotion
+- Core update demotion

-- Content stale (especially year-anchored “Best of 2023…”)
+- Stale content (especially year-anchored titles like “Best … of 2023”)

 - Competitors published newer, deeper content